APC National Chairman Announces Strong Position for Ganduje

 - The APC national chairman made the comment while speaking during his condolence visit to Ganduje over his mother's death

-The new APC national chairman explained that his administration would heavily rely on Ganduje's guidance, experience and political networks to strengthen and consolidate the party.
+He explained that his administration would heavily rely on the guidance, experience, and politican networks of the former governor of Kano to strengthen and consolidate the ruling party.

 Source: Twitter

-Nentawe Yilwatda discloses Tinubu's directive
+Nentawe Yilwatda discloses Tinubu's directive about APC

-Yilwatda then referred to himself as an APC coordinator and disclosed that President Bola Tinubu has directed that he should collaborate closely with the immediate past national chairman.
-The APC national chairman made the comment while speaking at his condolence visit to Ganduje over the death of his mother at his predecessor's residence in Abuja on Wednesday, August 27.
+Yilwatda then referred to himself as an APC coordinator and disclosed that President Bola Tinubu had directed that he should collaborate closely with the past national chairman.

 “My doors are open, the office is open, the partnership remains open, and the friendship remains open.
-So never lock your door against me, and I know you will not because we have worked together long before this time."
+So never lock your door against me, and I know you will not because we have worked together long before this time.

 APC chairman speaks on Kwankwaso dumping NNPP